 By Frederik De Vos

 It’s easy to see that grammar-first language instruction is not very emotionally engaging.
 Yet, it is very clear that emotional engagement is crucial in the learning process.

-Dialogues are key to bringing excitement and emotional engagement to language learning.
-And they're much more practical than typical grammar book sentences.
+They’re lively and more realistic than typical grammar book sentences.
 The learners can relate to what they’re learning.
 And they can use the sentences in real life.

 How about an approach without grammar?
 Such approaches have been tried in the past.
-Unfortunately, they leave the learners guessing about word order, pronunciation, how to use certain words and so on.
+Unfortunately, they leave the learners guessing about word order, pronunciation, how to use certain words, and so on.

 Learning Tagalog: Fluency Made Fast and Easy uses the dialogues-first approach.
 The dialogues are presented one phrase at a time, with their literal (word-for-word) and natural (whole-sentence) translations, an audio recording and pronunciation marks.
 Where needed, the grammar is briefly explained and illustrated by means of examples.
-This approach is more likely to keep the learners on board.

-Back to article index
+Back to Article Index